 Voicing switch:

 GE / SI N.B. for purity of design, this pedal uses a positively grounded case.
 As such, it needs to be run from an isolated power supply, or battery.
 IE this pedal may not be suitable for a daisy-chain power supply.
-Battery use is not necessarily preferred.
+This is built in a small-footprint Hammond 1590B enclosure.

 or |